Is a Belgian Malinois Right for You?

 The Belgian Malinois (as we know them today)

 are widely thought to be a mixture of German Shepherd and Belgian Sheepdog.
 The breed was standardized in 1910 and recognized by the Société Royale Saint-Hubert in 1912.
 It was later recognized by the Fédération Cynologique Internationale in 1913 with a breed standard originally written in French.
-The breed was recognized by the AKC in 1959.
+The breed was recognized by the American Kennel Club (AKC) in 1959.

 The Belgian Malinois if One of the 4

 varieties of the Belgian Shepherd dog.
+While in some countries all of them are considered one breed, since 1959, the AKC considers them as separate breeds.
 Each of them was named after the Belgian village of their origins:

 1. Malinois